+As such, the demand for up to date EHS software is at an all-time high.
 But how do these software programs benefit organizations?
-Here are 6 reasons why might be the right investment for your business…
+Not every organization, or its senior leadership, sees the need for software in helping to manage environmental, health and safety programs.
+Here are seven reasons why EHS software might be the right investment for your business…

 - Witness statements

 - Steps taken to reduce risk in operations

 Spreadsheets or paper-based systems can make legal situations an administrative nightmare.
 If even one individual in your organization has an outdated or error-riddled spreadsheet, that could get into the hands of regulators and result in fines or further legal action.
 With regulatory environments across industries becoming more and more stringent, and fines increasing in cost, you will want to ensure that you follow each and every regulation in place.

 Save time and ensure compliance by streamlining your operations.
 The cloud-based nature of many of the top EHS software systems will allow you to store and send the most recent and accurate form of documents to authorities.
 You can also ensure every file is in the correct format.
 And, if things do go wrong and an error has occurred, you have all your previous records in one centralised place for reference.

 With tougher penalties in place for health and safety offenses, the financial benefits of good health and safety practices are bigger than ever.
 Fewer accidents mean:

 - A healthier, happier and more productive workforce

 Time efficiencies can also be achieved due to information being centrally stored and collated – ready for much quicker and smoother procedures.